Mahak-Tech-05/Mahak-Tech-05/README.md

 > “At MahakTech, we blend innovation with integrity — creating technology that empowers students, startups, and creators.”

-MahakTech is a forward-thinking **tech education & development company**, founded to:
+MahakTech is a forward-thinking **tech education & development company**, founded by **Mahak**, with the mission to:
-- Teach, mentor, and inspire future innovators
+- 💻 Educate and mentor future innovators
-- Build reliable, practical, and smart tech systems
+- ⚙️ Build reliable, real-world smart systems
-- Deliver digital learning experiences that make an impact
+- 🌍 Deliver digital learning experiences that make an impact

 Our motto: **Learn.
 Build.
 Inspire.**